 Canada’s only non-profit dedicated to addressing Economic Abuse & Injustice

-Based out of Ottawa, the Canadian Center for Women’s Empowerment (CCFWE) us here to break down the systemic barriers facing marginalized communities and survivors of Economic Abuse.
-Applying an equity-lens and informed by both research and liver experiences, our work focuses on prevention and response through meaningful community engagement.
+Based out of Ottawa, the Canadian Center for Women’s Empowerment (CCFWE) is here to break down the systemic barriers facing marginalized communities and survivors of economic abuse.
+Applying an equity-lens informed by both research and real experiences, our work focuses on prevention and response through meaningful community engagement.

 Intersectional Feminist Approach

-We ensure the safety, freedom, and equality of women and their children is at the heart of everything we do and considering the relationships between gender and economic power in all of our work.
+Ensuring the safety, freedom, and equality of women and their children is at the heart of everything we do––considering the relationships between gender and economic power in all of our work.

 Available in multiple languages: English, French, Arabic, Urdu, etc.